joemiddie13/odin-recipes/README.md

 I have spent the past month on Codecademy's learning path, Full Stack Engineer.
 I was about to wrap up CSS and move onto the basics of Javascript when I got a bit frustrated with the feeling of having my "hand held too much".
 I hope to continue down both paths and will use the two platforms to supplement each other.

+Here: I am trying to learn the difference between committing the files via the VS Code Terminal, MacOS Terminal, and the simple VS Code Commit feature.